la1k/cwhorse/README.md

 E. L. Bell, 1977 (PhD thesis).

 The name CW HORSE should induce vivid images of horses sniffing the radio-frequent ground for morse signals.
+See fig. 1.

                         ..,,,,_          ____
                        /(\())) "-.____.-"    `-.-,